 Health Benefits of Ivy

-Detoxify the Body: Early studies showed a link between liver and gallbladder function and the use of ivy leaves; this helps the organ systems to function better and release toxins from the body more effectively, thereby purifying the blood and reducing strain on these crucial systems.
+Early studies showed a link between liver and gallbladder function and the use of ivy leaves; this helps the organs function better and release toxins from the body more effectively, thereby purifying the blood and reducing strain on these crucial systems.

-Skin Health: For centuries, people have used ivy leaves to minimize the pain and potential for infection of burn wounds on the skin.
-This also works for any open sores or wounds, as there are certain antibacterial properties of ivy leaves, in addition to the protective nature of the saponins found within the leaves.
-This can also help to relieve the discomfort and irritation of psoriasis, eczema, acne, and other skin-related conditions.
+For centuries, people have used ivy leaves to minimize the pain and infection of burning wounds on the skin.
+This also works for any open sores or wounds, as there are certain antibacterial properties of its leaves, in addition to the protective nature of the saponins found within the leaves.
+This can also help relieve the discomfort and irritation of psoriasis, eczema, acne, and other skin-related conditions.

-Congestion: Ivy leaves are commonly used to eliminate respiratory tract congestion and inflammation.
-Ivy leaves act as an expectorant and can break up the phlegm and mucus in the bronchial system.
+Ivy leaves are commonly used to eliminate respiratory tract congestion and inflammation.
+They act as an expectorant and can break up the phlegm and mucus in the bronchial system.
 By eliminating these breeding grounds for pathogens and bacteria, you can improve your overall health and reduce your healing time from illness.
-This also makes ivy leaves an effective remedy for allergic reactions and asthma, as they reduce the inflammation of those passages.
+This may also make ivy leaves an effective remedy for allergic reactions and asthma, as they reduce the inflammation of those passages.

-Cancer Prevention: Although research is still ongoing, the many properties that ivy leaves have already displayed suggest a significant antioxidant activity, which also means that ivy leaves can prevent the spread or development of cancer.
-By eliminating free radicals and preventing mutation and apoptosis, ivy leaves can protect the body from a wide range of chronic diseases, including cancer.
+Although research is still ongoing, the many properties that ivy leaves have displayed suggest a significant antioxidant activity, which may also mean that they may have the potential ability to prevent the spread or development of cancer.
+By possibly eliminating free radicals and preventing mutation and apoptosis, ivy leaves may help protect the body from a wide range of chronic diseases, including cancer.

-Parasite Infection: In addition to its antibacterial properties, ivy also has certain anthelmintic and antiparasitic qualities, making it ideal for eliminating intestinal worms and lice.
-If you consume ivy leaves, you can clear out your bowels, but if you topically apply the extract or decoction to the hair, you can get rid of those uncomfortable, itching lice as well!
+In addition to its potentially antibacterial properties, ivy also has certain anthelmintic and antiparasitic qualities, perhaps making it ideal for eliminating intestinal worms and lice.
+You can clear out your bowels and also topically apply the extract or decoction to the hair for getting rid of those uncomfortable, itching lice as well!

-A Final Word of Warning: Some people have reported that direct contact with the skin results in irritation, so if you have sensitive skin, apply moderately at first and see your reaction.
+Word of Caution: Some people have reported that direct contact with the skin results in irritation, so if you have sensitive skin, apply it moderately at first and see your reaction.
 Oral consumption has been deemed safe in most cases.
 However, if pregnant, avoid using ivy supplements or oils, as the potent mix of chemicals could be harmful.
 As always, speak with a medical professional or herbalist before making any major changes to your health regimen.